Anxiety Trauma and Recovery

 Introduction

 This case presents a female patient in her seventies who has endured long-standing anxiety and trauma rooted in childhood abuse.
-Over the past four years, she has undergone treatment within a holistic framework, progressing through three stages of healing: acute care, recovery, and maintenance.
-Previous conventional therapies provided partial relief, with counseling offering foundational insights into her past, but frequent relapses and limited medication tolerance hindered sustained progress.
-Her patient-centered treatment plan incorporated the Treasure 3 model to address her needs across three dimensions—Heaven (urgent symptom relief), Humanity (stabilization and recovery), and Earth (self-care and resilience-building practices).
+Over the past four years, she has undergone treatment within a holistic framework, progressing through three healing stages: acute care to address immediate symptoms, recovery to foster stability, and maintenance to build resilience.
+Previous conventional therapies provided partial relief, with counseling offering foundational insights into her past.
+However, frequent relapses and limited medication tolerance hindered sustained progress.
+Research by Herman (1992) and van der Kolk (2014) illustrates that trauma can often lead to recurrent emotional relapses and limited responsiveness to conventional treatments, especially when complicated by medication intolerance.

 Case Presentation